 The final production – titled Drip//Slick//Spill – is a digital mini-series of live performances that premiered online throughout the week of the 7th December.
 Each episode took place on a futuristic social media platform called Under/Current, specifically designed for the production.
-Audiences are now able to rewatch the full performances as they unfolded live by going to the Scottish Youth Theatre YouTube channel.
-There are 3 episodes in total.
+Audiences are now able to rewatch the full performances as they unfolded live by going to our YouTube channel.

 Melanie Jordan is a director, actor and theatre maker based in Glasgow, creating performance in theatres and on the streets which is visually driven, physically dynamic and exposes our shared humanity with curiosity.
 As co-Artistic Director of multi award-winning theatre company Jordan & Skinner she is a Fellow with Barbican, London and Associate Artist with Platform, Easterhouse.
 Melanie is also Physical Theatre Practitioner with Surge where she directs outdoor performance with community groups and professionals.

 Further directing credits include Slug by Visible Fictions, Imaginary Forests by Rowenbank Circus, and Scotland’s Clown Cabaret.
 Jordan & Skinner were awarded Creative Scotland’s Touring Fund for their new production The Time Machine - A Radical Feminist Retelling from the End of the World, touring when theatres reopen.